 Gain insight into the region's history at any or all of Monterrey's three excellent history museums.
-The Museo de Historia Mexicana offers a broad overview of the country's past, with five rooms each looking at a different period, from pre-Hispanic times to the present day.
+The Museo de Historia Mexicana offers a broad overview of the country's past, with more than 1200 artifacts from pre-Hispanic times to the present day.
 The Museo del Noreste, connected to the previously mentioned museum by a footbridge, focuses specifically on the history of the northeast area of Mexico.
 The Museo del Palacio, located in the neoclassical government palace in the center of town, offers a peek into the history of the city of Monterrey.

 All three museums are closed on Mondays.
 The Museo del Palacio has free admission every day, and a ticket purchase at either the Museo de Historia Mexicana or Museo del Noreste is good for both museums.

 Eat Regional Specialties

 The cuisine of northern Mexico is based on meat, beans, and a preference for wheat tortillas over corn, although in a modern city like Monterrey you'll find a wide variety of foods.
-One of the main traditional dishes to try here is called cabrito ("little goat"), which is a kid cooked by roasting on an open pit, or al pastor style on a spit, and usually served with beans and tortillas.
+One of the main traditional dishes to try here is called cabrito ("little goat"), which is a kid cooked by roasting over an open pit, or al pastor style on a spit, and usually served with beans and tortillas.
 Another regional specialty is machaca (sometimes called machacado), which is shredded dried beef or pork that is rehydrated and served with a sauce in tacos or flautas (deep-fried tacos).
 Vegetarians will still find plenty of options, especially in Barrio Antiguo where there are vegan and vegetarian food stalls and restaurants.